 The guidance on resolving disagreements is based on the following principles:

-• The Education, Health and Social Care services should be open in their communication; so that parents and young people know where they are in the decision-making process.
-Their knowledge and experience should be used to support good decision making and they should know the reasons why decisions have been made.
+- The Education, Health and Social Care services should be open in their communication, so that parents and young people know where they are in the decision-making process.
+Parents’ knowledge and experience should be used to support good decision making and they should know the reasons why decisions have been made.

 Impartial Advice and Support

 Parents and young people can access informal support in resolving disagreements through the local impartial information, advice and support service (IASS) and with the help of independent supporters.

 While ‘disagreement resolution’ and ‘mediation’ are often used interchangeably, under the Children and Families Act 2014 they refer to different processes.

 Disagreement resolution arrangements apply more widely and are distinct from the mediation arrangements